kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 ```

 In this data structure a `Map` is used to index entities by its primary key.
 Each entity
-is stored with all its fields.
-The fields are keyed not only by their names but also by
+is stored as an object containing all fields.
+The fields are keyed not only by their names
-a JSON string of their arguments, if the fields have any.
-Previously, Graphcache used to
+but also by a JSON string of their arguments.
+In an earlier version, Graphcache used to store
-store all this data on a flat `Map` (and later [a HAMT
+all this data on a flat `Map` (and later [a HAMT
-tree](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)), but we found that this more
+tree](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)), but we found that the newer, more
 nested structure pairs well with how JavaScript engines optimise for consistent shapes of
 objects.

-Furthermore, it may be surprising that this data structure is directly mutated rather than
+On a side note, it may be surprising that this data structure is directly mutated rather than
 being a kind of immutable structure.
 Graphcache always copies data from its cache on
 reading a query, so each query result it generates is a fresh result unrelated to the
 cached data or to a previous result, hence immutability isn't necessary internally.

-This data structure is beneficial for storing records, but it's also used to store relations,
+This data structure is also used to store relations, which Graphcache calls "links", albeit
-which Graphcache calls "links", which are stored separately, since they can also be identified
+in a separate table, since they can also be identified separately on query documents by the
-separately on query documents by the presence or absence of selection sets on fields.
+presence or absence of selection sets on fields.

 ```js
 Map {